-The Colombia international cannot foresee a move to Stamford Bridge at any point in the future, though he does admit that he would like to play in Serie A one dayMonaco striker Radamel Falcao says that it "does not seem possible" that he will ever get the chance to play under Jose Mourinho at Chelsea.
+The Colombia international cannot foresee a move to Stamford Bridge at any point in the future, though he does admit that he would like to play in Serie A one dayMonaco striker Radamel Falcao says it currently "does not seem possible" to play for Jose Mourinho at Chelsea.

-The Colombia international was heavily linked with a move to Stamford Bridge last summer but the forward insists that a transfer from Atletico Madrid to the Blues was never on the cards.
+The Colombia international was heavily linked with a move to Stamford Bridge last summer and is full of praise for Mourinho.

 "Would I like to play with Mourinho?
 I’d never considered it," he told Sky Sport Italia.
 "As of today it doesn’t seem possible, as we are on two very different paths and I have a five-year contract with Monaco.